WANTED: NFPW Officer Candidates

 At the 2017 conference in Birmingham, AL, this fall, new officers will be elected at the business meeting on September 7 to guide NFPW for the next two years.
 The officer positions are president, vice president, secretary, and treasurer.

 To be eligible to run for office, candidates must be NFPW members, have the endorsement of their state affiliate, and be able to fulfill the responsibilities of the office sought.
-Click here for the nomination form.
+Nomination forms (pdf/doc).

 For more information about these responsibilities, go to the "Members-Only" section, click on Forms & Documents, and scroll to Revised Bylaws, Article V and VI.